Creating a Microsoft Teams Enterprise Workbot

 8

-Copy the secret and keep it handy - you'll need it to complete the setup in Workato.
+Copy the secret and keep it handy for later set up steps in Workato.
 Note that each secret is only shown once.

 # Step 2.2: Create the app